Hi, you are logged in as , if you are not , please click here

 Please note: if you select the staff or student price option, you must use an online store account that has been set up with your University email address and fill out your University staff or student ID number when prompted as part of the questionnaire data section.

-This 6-week course will take place online on Tuesday evenings from 7pm to 9pm starting on
+This 6-week course will take place on Wednesday evenings from 7pm to 9pm starting on

 Please see our price list below: